Lactoseandtolerance/smoking_cessation_ml/README.md

 **Note:** PATH Study provides data in STATA (.dta) or SPSS (.sav) format, NOT CSV.
 Pandas can read both formats natively (STATA) or with pyreadstat (SPSS).

 ## Usage

+## Notes
+- Model artifacts (`models/*.pkl`) are git-ignored.
+- SHAP visualizations were deprecated due to XGBoost 3.1+ compatibility; replaced with built-in importance and PDPs.
+- Missing values are handled natively by XGBoost; avoid mean imputation.

 ### Running Analysis Notebooks
 ```bash